utopia-php/detector/CONTRIBUTING.md

 ## How to Start?

 If you are worried or don’t know where to start, check out our next section explaining what kind of help we could use and where can you get involved.
-You can reach out with questions to [Eldad Fux (@eldadfux)](https://twitter.com/eldadfux) or anyone from the [Appwrite team on Discord](https://appwrite.io/discord).
+You can reach out with questions to anyone from the [Appwrite team on Discord](https://appwrite.io/discord).
 You can also submit an issue, and a maintainer can guide you!

 ## Code of Conduct

 Help us keep Utopia-php open and inclusive.
-Please read and follow our [Code of Conduct](https://github.com/utopia-php/abuse/blob/master/CODE_OF_CONDUCT.md).
+Please read and follow our [Code of Conduct](https://github.com/utopia-php/detector/blob/master/CODE_OF_CONDUCT.md).

 ## Submit a Pull Request 🚀